 Great photos make you feel as though you stumbled onto the perfect moment.
-They’re composed in a way that makes the shot appear natural and interesting to the viewer.
-What you don’t know is that you are looking at shot number 63 of 95 taken, and it was one of seven that ultimately made the cut.
-Realistically there is no perfect formula to guarantee a great shot, but here are a few helpful basics to get you started:
+They’re composed in a way that makes the shot look natural and interesting.
+What you don’t know is that you are looking at shot number 63 of 95 taken and it was one of seven that ultimately made the cut.
+There is no perfect formula, but here are a few helpful basics to get you started:

 - Rule of thirds: if you divided your screen into a grid with two horizontal and vertical lines intersecting, the points where they meet are where you would place your subject.
 Most smart phones have a built-in grid option you can select to help you.